Dress Shoes for Overpronation

 The way you step does matter when you partake in sports like running, as it may affect your health.

 One way your feet may move when you walk or run is called Overpronation.
-Overpronation occurs when your feet roll inward as you move more excessively.
+Overpronation occurs when your feet roll inward excessively as you move.

 The outer edge of your heel will hit the ground first, your foot rolls inward onto your arches, and then the arch of the foot will flatten and stretch, which causes strain in your tendons and ligaments.

-This can lead to the risk of suffering an ankle strain or sprain, shin splints, Achilles tendinitis, heel spurs, or Plantar Fasciitis causing heel pain.
+This can lead to the risk of suffering an ankle strain or sprain, shin splints, Achilles tendinitis, heel spurs, or plantar fasciitis, which can cause heel pain.

-• Causes – Overpronation usually occurs in individuals with flatter than normal foot type, and it can cause your feet and arches to flatten.
+• Causes – Overpronation usually occurs in individuals with a flatter-than-normal foot type, and it can cause your feet and arches to flatten.

 • How to Know if You Overpronate – The quickest and easiest way to tell if you overpronate is to check the bottom of your shoes for any wear and tear, If there is plenty of wear and tear on the inside sole near the ball of the foot area and the big toe, the possibility is there that you are overpronating.
-Your shoes may look tilting inward if you look at them on a flat surface.
+Your shoes may appear to tilt inward when viewed on a flat surface.
 You can also look at your bare feet.
 Are your arches low or flat?
 Most people with lower and flat arches Overpronate.
 Many individuals who overpronate will have heel or arch pain, and they may have hip and back pain in turn.
 They may also have corns and calluses on their feet.
 You can essentially look at your shins and follow the line of the shin bone from your knee to your ankle; if the line leads towards the inside portion of your foot, you are overpronating; if it leads to your first or second toe, you have normal pronation.

 • Issues Caused By Overpronation – Overpronation itself can cause other issues and conditions.
-It may cause Achilles tendinitis, which strains the Achilles tendon, causing inflammation.
-You may feel heel pain or have Plantar Fasciitis which also causes heel pain.
-Bunions may develop because you walk and your feet press against your shoes.
-Shin Splints are also a condition that is common among individuals that overpronate.
+It may cause Achilles tendinitis, a strain of the Achilles tendon that causes inflammation.
+You may feel heel pain or have Plantar Fasciitis, which can also cause it.
+Bunions may develop because your feet press against your shoes while you walk.
+Shin Splints are also a common condition among individuals who overpronate.
 Furthermore, you may suffer hip, knee, and sometimes even back pain.

 • Treating Overpronation Symptoms – You may get some relief from overpronation symptoms by using orthotic inserts and insoles.
 Otherwise, you can invest in proper shoes for Overpronation, usually stability shoes.